A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: Introduction

-The structure of the paper is organized as follows.
-Section~\ref{sec:ResAssess} explores resilience assessment approaches.
-Section~\ref{sec:com_and_PS} presents a discussion on the interdependence of power system resilience and community resilience.
-Section~\ref{sec:enhancementStrat} delves into resilience enhancement strategies, then Section~\ref{sec:AI} presents the application of AI in resilience analysis.
-Section~\ref{sec:Law} reviews the techno-legal aspects of resilient power systems and communities.
-Section~\ref{sec:gaps} identifies research gaps, outlines challenges, and proposes guidance for future research.
-Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of the key findings and a discussion of the identified limitations within current research efforts.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:enhancementStrat} reviews resilience enhancement strategies for power systems under extreme events.
+Section~\ref{sec:AI} presents recent advances in applying AI and ML techniques to resilience analysis and enhancement.
+Section~\ref{sec:com_and_PS} discusses the interdependence between power system resilience and community resilience.
+Section~\ref{sec:Law} reviews techno-legal and regulatory considerations relevant to resilient power systems and communities.
+Finally, Section~\ref{sec:conclusion} summarizes the main findings, identifies research gaps, discusses limitations and opportunities for advancing community-centric power system resilience, and proposes directions for future work.